yshikalenko/PDFFlow/BankAccountStatement article markdown.md

 To install the framework use the following link: https://dotnet.microsoft.com/download

 # Purpose
 The example shows how to create a “Bank Account Statement”, that is a complex multi-page document.
-See Fig. 1, Fig. 2, Fig. 3 and Fig. 4.
+See Fig. 1.

 Below in brackets are the names of the blocks highlighted in the figures with blue rectangles.